 In the United States, diabetic shoes can be covered by Medicare.
 Medicare Part B (Medical Insurance) covers the furnishing and fitting of either one pair of custom-molded shoes and inserts or one pair of extra-depth shoes each calendar year.
 Medicare also covers 2 additional pairs of inserts each calendar year for custom-molded shoes and 3 pairs of inserts each calendar year for extra-depth shoes.
 Medicare will cover shoe modifications instead of inserts. (www.medicare.gov/coverage/therapeutic-shoes-or-inserts.html)

-Purchasing Adaptive Clothes Online or from Overseas?
+Purchasing Online or Overseas?

 For those wishing to buy cheaper adaptive clothing - or even standard shoes and clothes items - from China, Japan, Mexico etc. be sure to study our Male and Female Clothes Size Conversion Charts before ordering, as international standards regarding clothing sizes vary from country to country.

-List of Best Stores to Purchase Adaptive Clothing Online:
+Best Online Stores to Purchase Adaptive Clothing

 Listed below are some of the better trusted stores that sell a large variety of adaptive clothing both online, and in bricks and mortar shops, they also provide product shipping and delivery right to your door.